KTMichael/Shopify_Intern_Challenge/README.md

 ### To run the app in development mode:

-1. Change the config.example.js file name to config.js.
+1. Change the config.example.js (located within the server file) file name to config.js.

 2. Open the config.js file and replace "YOUR_API_KEY_HERE" with your personal OpenAI API Key in quotes.